 What does a bartender do?

 Mixing and serving alcoholic drinks is the obvious answer but there is so much more.
-There are two categories of bartender duties – Bar Duties and Customer Service
+There are two categories for any bartender job – Bar Duties and Customer Service.

 Keep all surfaces clean

 Cleanliness is of the utmost importance when working behind a bar.
 No one wants to belly up to a sticky or wet bartop.
 Remember the last time your arm stuck to a table that had been poorly wiped or neglected?
 That reflects poorly on the establishment.

 Always use clean glassware and utensils

 Drinks must be served in sparkling, clean glassware every time.
 Have you ever gotten a glass with the last customer’s lipstick still visible on it?
 I have and I can assure you, I didn’t stick around.
 COVID also makes this duty especially vital for the safety of your customers.